roccomuso/iot-433mhz/README.md

 Only alarm type cards can be armed.

 - <code>GET /api/alarm/[shortname]/disarm</code>
 Only alarm type cards can be disarmed.
-(If disarmed no WebHook callbacks or email notifications will be sent)
+(If disarmed no WebHook callbacks or any kind of notifications will be sent)

 - <code>GET /api/switch/[shortname]/on</code>
 Turn on a switch.
-Example: GET /api/bedroom/lamp1/on

 - <code>GET /api/switch/[shortname]/off</code>
 Turn off a switch